a-da/python-ciur/docs/release_notes/0/2/next.rst

         .. ====== Last Mile
            https://youtu.be/FVEEndIwOSA?t=2243

-4. add pylint check

-5. add mypy check

-6. Add bump_version.py script to increase versions for ciur and python.
+4. Add bump_version.py script to increase versions for ciur and python.